austintgriffith/Pyth.io-Site/content/further/similarprojects.md

 Recently, [Roman Brodetski](https://github.com/RomanBrodetski) published a good [article](https://medium.com/@roman.brodetski/introducing-oracul-decentralized-oracle-data-feed-solution-for-ethereum-5cab1ca8bb64) about decentralized oracles.

+[Here](https://medium.com/@mustwin/building-an-oracle-for-an-ethereum-contract-6096d3e39551) is a good article about different iterations of building an oracle.

 The [Truthcoin Whitepaper](http://www.truthcoin.info/papers/truthcoin-whitepaper.pdf) is another old writeup that laid the ground work for decentralized oracles.

 Many smaller projects are emerging that are also helping to enrich the space.
 For example, [tinyoracle](https://github.com/axic/tinyoracle) is a great little example project for building a baseline oracle.

 All projects in this space will work to enrich the value and accuracy by providing more and more disparate sources for off-chain content.
 In the end, the best way to build an on-chain consensus will probably to use a combination of all networks.

+Are we missing something here?
+Email: austin@pyth.io